VatsalShreekant/AA06-Computer-Vision-Capstone/README.md

 ### Dependencies
 #### I. p5.js- a JavaScript library for creative coding:

-• Project Files--> to be accessed the p5 manager.
+• Project Files--> to be accessed by the p5 manager.
 The p5-manager allows the user to create a collection of sketches

 ○ Index.html